-Now, I hope you understood what is patching.
-Let’s understand what third-party patching is?
+Now, I hope you understand what patching is.
+Let’s know what third-party patching is?
 Third-party patching is the process of deploying/installing bug fixes and improvements to non-Microsoft software applications/Drivers.
 An application provided by a 3rd party vendor other than the manufacturer of the device and OS.

-Microsoft has a systematic approach to patch their Windows OS and applications like Office etc. SCCM can automatically deploy Microsoft monthly patches to all machines in the organization in a systematic way.
+Microsoft has a systematic approach to patch their Windows OS and applications like Office etc. SCCM can automatically deploy Microsoft monthly patches to all machines in the organization systematically.

 Microsoft doesn’t include the patches from other company application software.
 The Windows OS updates/fixes include drivers for many manufacturers and devices.
-But, Microsoft is not responsible for providing updates for another manufactures so Microsoft OS updates won’t cover all the vendors.
+But, Microsoft is not responsible for providing updates for other manufacturers, so that Microsoft OS updates won’t cover all the vendors.

 - Dell/HP/Lenovo Device Drivers